 206 – Military Leave and Military Leave of Absence

-For purposes of this section, any such absence will be referred to as a temporary military leave or a military leave of absence.
+A. For purposes of this section, any such absence will be referred to as a temporary military leave or a military leave of absence.

-The Harris County personnel regulations define county policy with respect to military leave, and employees are directed to the regulations for additional details concerning such policy.
+B. The Harris County personnel regulations define county policy with respect to military leave, and employees are directed to the regulations for additional details concerning such policy.
 Additionally, employees required to take military leave are guaranteed certain rights and benefits under both federal and state law and are directed to the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), Title 38 United States Code (USC) Chapter 43, and Chapter 431 of the Texas Government Code for details concerning such rights and benefits.

-Personnel Authorized to Use Military Leave
+A. Personnel Authorized to Use Military Leave:

-Only employees who are current or active members of the following armed forces and uniformed services are eligible under this section.
+Only employees who are current or active members of the following armed forces and uniformed services are eligible under this section: